Loading...

 How to choose the best probiotic

-If you are experiencing minor symptoms of gas and bloating after meals, or want to prevent bacterial imbalance due to antibiotics, stress or travel, here’s what to look for in a probiotic:
+If you are experiencing minor symptoms of gas, bloating and constipation, here’s what to look for in a probiotic for GI health:

 Find a supplement that contains two key species:

 1. Lactobacillus species such as L. acidophilus.
-Lactobacilli strains break down nutrients and help ward off the bad bacteria and organisms that contribute to digestive and/or vaginal imbalance.
+Lactobacilli strains break down nutrients as well as help ward off the bad bacteria and organisms that contribute to digestive and/or vaginal imbalance.

 2. Bifidobacterium is one of the major genera of bacteria that reside in the body.
-It promotes colon health and enhances cellular immunity.
+It promotes colon health as well as enhances cellular immunity.

 Choose a probiotic with multiple strains

 Different strains have separate effects on your body.
-For example, S. thermophilus breaks down lactose, the sugar in milk that lactose-intolerant people can’t digest well, and promotes regularity.
-Our Super Biotic is a powerful blend of eight different strains of “friendly” microorganisms that inhibits the growth of harmful bacteria and yeast, and calms specific symptoms, including bloating, gas and diarrhea.
+For example, S. thermophilus breaks down lactose, the sugar in milk that lactose-intolerant people can’t digest well, and promotes bowel regularity.
+Our Super Biotic is a powerful blend of eight different strains of “friendly” microorganisms that inhibits the growth of harmful bacteria and yeast, and calms specific symptoms, such as bloating, gas and diarrhea.

-What to eat, what to avoid for gut health
+What to eat, what to avoid for good gut health

-Good bacteria feast on healthy fiber from vegetables, legumes, fruits, seeds and whole grains.
+Good bacteria feast on healthy fiber from foods such as vegetables, legumes, fruits, seeds and whole grains.
 Foods like garlic, green tea and ginseng contain polyphenols, plant compounds that also foster friendly microbes.
-And to keep the bad bacteria out, include some real fermented or cultured foods in your daily diet, like miso, kim chi, sauerkraut, kefir, live-culture yogurt and any kind of homemade pickle.
+And to keep the bad bacteria out, include some real fermented or cultured foods in your daily diet, such as miso, kim chi, sauerkraut, kefir, live-culture yogurt and any kind of homemade pickle.

-You will also want to try to reduce your intake of sweets, refined flours, alcohol, butter and fatty meats, or avoid them altogether, at least for a while.
-Steer clear of processed foods and anything containing adulterants like preservatives.
+You will also want to try to reduce your intake of sweets, refined flours, alcohol,butter and fatty meats, or avoid them altogether, at least for a while.
+Steer clear of processed foods and also anything containing adulterants like preservatives.

 The Women’s Health Network probiotic solution